-If funds are tight, look for ways to lend a helping hand.
+If funds are tight, look for alternative ways to lend a helping hand.
 Take advantage of your business connections and networking groups, and find events and organizations that need volunteers.

 Reach out to your local Chamber of Commerce, Rotary, or Lions for ideas.
 These groups maintain tight ties to charities and often support fundraising efforts for the needy.
 Websites such as Volunteer Match can help you find organizations in need of volunteers for a wide range of services—everything from mentoring and the arts to marketing and literacy.
 On the site, you can narrow down volunteer opportunities by city and state.